 Please note: Entering 0 will give an Adjusted Total of 0

 Support References relate directly to elements on the Plan and can be used in conjunction with Excel-type Formula to calculate Parts and Labour.
-Each Formula must contain the Supported Reference to be accepted.
-The Formula follows the PMDAS Rule: Parentheses (brackets) first followed by multiplication, division, addition then subtraction.
-Calculations are prioritised within the brackets.
+Each Formula must contain a Supported Reference/s to be accepted.

 Multiplying the Count by a set number

 count*8 adding an additional eight items each time a Count is placed.